aguperes/aguperes/README.md

 # Hi there, I'm Agustín Perés 👋

-### **`Developer`**
+### **`Fullstack Developer`**

 -  I'm currently learning Typescript.
 -  2022 Goals: Gain a deeper understanding on web/mobile apps.
-Start learning more about web3 and machine learning.
+Start learning more about CI/CD, Typescript, GraphQL, PostgreSQL, Algorithms and Data Structures.
 -  I love to go to the gym, ride my bike and spend quality time with family and friends.
 -  Background in economic sciences

 ---